Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 Are you licensed?

 We will not be accepting bookings for teenage or adult parties during the Covid-19 regulations.
+Regrettably we cannot accept bookings for any parties or family events until roadmap step 4.

 Under government guidance for village halls, we are licensed for music up to 11pm.
 We do not have an alcohol licence.
 Hirers partying later than 11pm, or selling alcohol (even if you are just asking for donations or contributions), will need to obtain a temporary event notice from Shropshire Council.
 We can have up to 12 of these a year at the hall so please check first.